 Since 2001, money has been donated to families of Texas law enforcement officers who were killed in the line of duty.
 Funds are currently budgeted for this fiscal year to continue the program and will be budgeted in future years as well.

 The Texas Police Chiefs Association Foundation helps support low cost training for law enforcement officers.
 Of the 2,000 plus law enforcement agencies in Texas some 80% are ten officers or less.
 These small department have very limited or non-existent training budgets.
 The Foundation sponsors training at little or no cost on various law enforcement subjects through out the state so that local officers have the opportunity to attend.

-The Texas Police Chiefs Association Foundation is starting a Recognition Program for smaller law enforcement agencies.
-This program will help the agency develop basic policies and procedures.
-The purpose is to promote increased professionalism and enable small department to have legal and easily understood polices and procedures in place without the high cost of hiring consultants or other outside experts.
+The Texas Police Chiefs Association Foundation sponsors a Recognition Program for law enforcement agencies.
+This program is intended to help agencies develop best practices policies and procedures.
+The purpose is to promote increased professionalism and enable departments to have legal and easily understood polices and procedures in place.

 What We've Achieved

 - Connecting families with resources